aashuparajuli/markdown-to-html/README.md

 - begin a <p> tag directly after a header, end it at the next header.
 This could be used for css tagging or JavaScript
 - add comments that when parsed, convert into html 'id' or 'class' attributes
 - escape characters to treat next formatting token as plain text
+- `command time -l cargo run ` may be useful to gather more detailed information

 ## Implementation future work to add